HarshilPahuja/MedClick/readme.md

-if you forget to eat your meds on time, you can use this <br>
+if someone forgets to eat their meds they can use this.

+bcrypt +Oauth authentication.(very secure)
-FCM firebase integration for notification system.<br>
+FCM firebase intergration for messaging.

-yet to host it, wait for exams to get over🙏
+will host it soon for everyone to use.